eclipse-rdf4j/rdf4j/site/content/documentation/reference/configuration.md

 <!--more-->

+{{< info >}}
+Since RDF4J 4.3.0, the configuration vocabulary for repositories and Sail implementations has been unified into a single namespace: <code>tag:rdf4j.org,2023:config/</code>.
+While currently RDF4J can still read configurations using the legacy vocabulary (using various namespaces starting with <code>http://www.openrdf.org/config/</code>), we strongly urge you to update existing configuration files to use the new vocabulary.
+See the section on <a href="#migrating-old-configurations">Migrating old configurations</a> for some pointers.
+{{< / info >}}

 ## Repository configuration

 A Repository configuration consists of a single RDF subject of type `config:Repository`.
 Typically this subject is a blank node (`[]` in Turtle syntax), and is assigned its configuration parameters through use of RDF properties.